 Canada Post began installing community mailboxes in 2013, but halted the operation in 2015 after the Trudeau government promised to protect door-to-door delivery.

-According to the most recent numbers, more than six million Canadian households get their mail at community mailboxes, with only a quarter of Canadians getting their mail delivered at home.
+According to the most recent numbers, more than six million Canadian households get their mail at community mailboxes, with only a quarter of Canadians getting their mail delivered at home. n